aster2024/SWIFT/README.md

-# SWIFT: Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling
+# SWIFT: Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling (KDD 2026)

 🔗Full paper: [https://arxiv.org/abs/2505.20286](https://arxiv.org/abs/2505.12225)

-This repository is the official resource for the paper **"Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling"**.
+This repository is the official resource for the paper **"Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling"** (accepted by KDD 2026 Research Track).
 We introduce **SWIFT** (Simple Weighted Intrinsic Feedback Technique), a novel, lightweight, and highly efficient reward modeling approach for Large Language Models (LLMs).

 ---